wcarc-on/wcarc-site/minutes/minutes201612.md

 ### Secretary's Report

 The President, (VE3IRR), introduced the minutes of the November meeting.
 Moved by the president (VE3IRR) that the minutes be approved; Seconded by Robert (VE3BE).
 The motion was carried.

 ### Treasurer's Report

-$530 in the bank .
+$530 in the bank.
 4 new members.
- Andy has notified the club that he will be resigning as the Treasurer.
+Andy has notified the club that he would like to pass Treasurer duties on to another member after the end of his term.

 ### Vice President's Report

 Speakers are set up until July 2017.
 Glenn had a question about the cancellation of the February meeting and it will be looked at to see if the store is closed or not.

 ### Director's Report